droidyayu/GenKit-Restaurant/server/README.md

-# School Agent Sample
+# Kitchen Multi-Agent System

-A demonstration of a conversational, multi-agent assistant for a school system using GenKit and Google's Gemini Pro.
-This agent helps parents with attendance reporting and school information queries.
+A demonstration of a conversational, multi-agent assistant for restaurant management using GenKit and Google's Gemini Pro.
+This system provides a comprehensive restaurant management solution with specialized agents for inventory, menu generation, order processing, and kitchen workflow orchestration.

-In this example we have a RoutingAgent which is the main, general-purpose agent.
+In this example we have a ChefAgent which is the main, customer-facing agent.
 This agent comes equipped with additional specialized agents, that it can hand-off to as needed.

 These specialized agents are represented as prompts and embedded as tools to the original agent.